Eng0AI/denuvo-slides-template/slides.md

 # Performance Reasoning

-- not a performance measurement!
+- Not a performance measurement!
-- measurement requires Denuvo-free version (I don't have that)
+  - Measurement requires Denuvo-free version (I don't have that)
-- reasoning is based on the hooks
+- Reasoning is based on the hooks
 - Denuvo vastly changes for each game
-- analysis for one game likely does not apply to other games
+- Analysis for one game likely does not apply to other games

 ---

 # Performance Reasoning

-- each of the 2000+ hooks prints when it's called
+- Each of the 2000+ hooks prints when it's called
   - \[MOMO\] OVERHEAD
-- no print → no Denuvo verification code runs
+- No print → no Denuvo verification code runs
   - → no performance impact possible
-- print → Denuvo verification code runs
+- Print → Denuvo verification code runs
   - → impact possible, but unsure how much

 ---